dr-mburu-analyst/Exploring-Adventure-Works-Data-A-Power-BI-Project/README.md

   health of the company and identify areas that need attention or improvement.
 - The dashboard dispalys visuals including charts and graphs for Trending Revenue, Orders among other top selling products.

+  Below is a screenshot of the Executive Dashboard.

    ![Adventure Works Executive Dashboard](images/Adventure%20Works%20Executive%20Dashboard.png)

 #### Map
 - The map provides a visual representation of where customers are located globally.
 It has interactive features where you can zoom in/out, filtering by specific criteria eg sales volume by region.

+ Below is a screenshot of the Map Dashboard.

   ![Adventure_Works_Map](images/Adventure_Works_Map.png)